yashmahendra98/yashmahendra98/README.md

 # 💫 About Me:
 Hi there!
 My name is Yash Mahendra, and I'm a passionate AI and Data Science learner.
-I'm currently pursuing a graduate certificate in Ontario and am seeking a co-op placement from January to April 2025.
+I have a  graduate certificate in Ontario and am seeking new opportunities.
 I'm excited to leverage my knowledge and skills in a practical setting, working on cutting-edge projects and developing valuable industry expertise.

 ## 🌐 Socials: